 Card Strategy #3 – One personal card and spending/referring

 - Begin working on the spending right away, but DO NOT meet the spending requirement until early January.
 Track your spending closely so you do not meet it too early!
-Do not meet it before January 1st if you want your pass for 2026-2027.

 - After January 1st, refer your player two and/or family and friends to any Southwest card.
 This will earn you 20,000 additional points per person you refer.
-If you refer two people, you’ll have a minimum of 125,000 points.
+If you refer four people, you’ll have at least 130,000 points.
+You’ll also earn the extra 10,000 points boost for being a cardholder.

 - Once you’ve reached 135,000 points, monitor your email for your official Companion Pass email notification!